 Hypothyroidism is a lifelong condition.
 It must be treated with medicine.
 Do not stop taking this medicine unless told to do so by your doctor.

 Your doctor may need to change the amount of medicine you are taking.
 Once you have started your medicine, you will need to watch for changes in how you feel.

 Hair may become fine and silky

-Contact your health care team if you are having any of the signs and symptoms or if you have any questions.
+Contact your health care team if you are having symptoms of too much or too little thyroid hormone, or if you have any questions.